Sources: * CoAEMSP (Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions)

-While exact employment numbers are difficult to obtain, all SPC graduates can find employment in EMS, fire, military or police agencies.
-Additionally, students have found employment in medical facilities or have progressed into nursing, physician assistant or medical school.
+Many of our SPC EMS Program graduates find employment in various EMS, fire, military, healthcare and law enforcement agencies.
+Additionally, students have found employment in medical facilities or have continued into nursing, physician assistant or medical school.
 Employment opportunities abound for any SPC paramedic graduate in the local and regional area.
-Placement data from our viability report shows a 95% placement rate since August of 2009.
+Placement data from our annual accreditation report shows a 97.81% placement rate since 2012.

 This schedule is being revised and will be updated soon.